functionland/docs/docs/api/graph.md

 ---
-title: Data API
+title: Graph API
-id: data-api
+id: graph-api
 ---
 import WorkInProgress from '../components/WorkInProgress.mdx'

-# Data API
+# Graph API

-Data API provides a graphql based interface for storing and querying structured data.
+Graph API provides a graphql based interface for storing and querying structured graph.
 Decentralized application developers for Box can use this API to create, update and delete JSON documents using a standard graphql interface directly on their Box.
-The Data API is a part of [Fula Client](https://github.com/functionland/fula/tree/main/libraries/fula-client) and you can invoke it using the `graphql` interface.
+The Graph API is a part of [Fula Client](https://github.com/functionland/fula/tree/main/libraries/fula-client) and you can invoke it using the `graphql` interface.